 2. Best Tennis Shoes for Pickleball

-Tennis shoes are the most common alternative to dedicated pickleball shoes, and they work well.
+Tennis shoes are the most common alternative to dedicated pickleball shoes, and they work excellently.
 The lateral support, court traction, and durability of a quality tennis shoe translates directly to pickleball.

 Hard-court tennis shoes are the right category (as opposed to clay or grass court models).
 They'll work on both indoor and outdoor pickleball surfaces.

 What to avoid: Avoid tennis shoes with extremely thick, soft cushioning (like max-cushion running shoe-hybrid models).
-You want court feel underfoot.
+You want court feel underfoot — the ability to sense the surface and respond quickly.

 → Shop tennis court shoes for pickleball on Amazon